superedge/superedge/README.md

 ---

-> 👋 Now SuperEdge v0.9.0 has supported [Kins](docs/components/kins_CN.md) feature, which will proivion lightweight K3s cluster on edge NodeUnit and you can play it totally offline.
+> 👋 Now SuperEdge v0.9.0 has supported [Kins](docs/components/kins_CN.md) feature, which will provision lightweighted K3s cluster on edge NodeUnit and you can play it totally offline.
 Welcome to checkout and try [edgeadm](https://github.com/superedge/edgeadm/releases/tag/v0.9.0)

 ----